Killing of Harry Stanley

-Henry Bruce Stanley (2 May 1953 – 22 September 1999) was a Scottish painter and decorator who was shot dead by the Metropolitan Police in London in contentious circumstances.
+On 22 September 1999, Harry Stanley was shot dead by police in South Hackney, London.
+Someone had called the police alleging that an Irishman carrying a gun in a plastic bag had been seen in the area.
+Police intercepted Stanley, challenged him and shot him.
+Stanley was found to be Scottish and in his bag was a table leg which had been repaired by his brother.
 Initially his death was recorded with an open verdict, before being ruled as unlawful killing by a jury on appeal and finally returned to an open verdict by the High Court.

-Background

-Stanley was born in Bellshill, near Glasgow, Scotland, where he lived for the first 19 years of his life.
-He moved to London in the early 1970s in search of work, and married his childhood sweetheart, Irene.
-They had three children, and grandchildren, and lived in Hackney, east London.
-He had a previous criminal record, being convicted of armed robbery in 1974, and had served 4 years in prison for grievous bodily harm.
-This was unknown to the police officers who responded to the call about "an Irishman with a gun wrapped in a bag".
-The 46-year-old painter and decorator had recently been released from hospital after an operation for colon cancer at the time of his death.

 Shooting

 On 22 September 1999, Stanley was returning home from the Alexandra Pub in South Hackney carrying, in a plastic bag, a table leg that had been repaired by his brother earlier that day.
 Someone had phoned the police to report "an Irishman with a gun wrapped in a bag".

 At the junction of Fremont Street and Victoria Park Road in South Hackney, close to his home, Inspector Neil Sharman and PC Kevin Fagan, the crew of a Metropolitan Police armed response vehicle challenged Stanley from behind.
 As he turned to face them, they shot him dead at a distance of 15 feet (5 m).